DecoVIEW/DecoVIEW/README.md

 # DecoVIEW
-An open source diving decompression software written un LabVIEW
+An open source diving decompression software written in LabVIEW